Probate - General

-Serving as a Guardian or Conservator - How long does it take to get Letters?
+Serving as a Guardian or Conservator - How long are Letters of guardianship or conservatorship valid?

 Letters are valid until the guardianship or conservatorship is terminated; however, some organizations and/or institutions may require Letters to be updated or recertified if they are more than 60 days old.